*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 – You also get a 20% discount on La Pedrera /Casa Milà (normal price 22€, with discount 17.60€), Casa Batlló (normal price 24,50€, with discount 19.60€), Camp Nou (normal price 25€, with discount 20€), and MORE!
 Buy your Barcelona City Pass here

-– Alternatively, consider buying a Barcelona Pass.
+– Alternatively, consider buying another Barcelona card called the Barcelona Pass.
 It’s 124.99€ for an adult ticket for a two-day pass.
 This includes a free ticket for Hop-On Hop-Off Bus, FC Barcelona tour, La Pedrera, Poble Espanyol, Casa Batlló, Las Golondrinas Barcelona Boat Tour, The Barcelona Aquarium, Barcelona Walking Tour, Gaudí Exhibition Centre, and Casa de Les Puntxes.
 So, to get your money’s worth, you’d have to see at least SIX of the attractions.
 My recommendations would be to use the Hop-On Hop-Off Bus (29€), La Pedrera (22€), Casa Batlló (24.50€), and FC Barcelona tour (28€), Las Golondrinas Boat Tour (15.20€) and the Casa de Les Punxes (12.50€), That’s already 131.20€.
 You’ll have saved 6.21€.
 They occasionally have 25%-off sales, so it might be worth checking out!
 See all of the attractions and buy your Barcelona Pass here.

 OLD CITY BARCELONA: Gothic Quarter, Born, Las Ramblas, Barceloneta.
 The first day of Barcelona sightseeing seems like a lot, but a few sights take just a few minutes to see.
 You’ll cover about 7 kilometers (4.3 miles) of walking.
 If you don’t stop at all, Google tells me it will take about 1 hour and 21 minutes.
 But with breaks, it’s completely doable to complete in a day without rushing.
 Wear comfortable shoes!